2S9 Nona: Description

 The 2S9 Nona-S is an amphibious vehicle that can be propelled through the water by two rear water-jets.
 It is operated by a four-man crew comprising a commander, a driver/mechanic, a gunner, and a loader.
 The hull interior is separated into a command compartment, a fighting compartment and an engine compartment.
 A welded steel turret is located at the middle of the hull.
 The two-man turret has hatches for the gunner and loader respectively.

 The 2S9 utilizes a 120 mm 2A51 mortar with a 1.8 m barrel.
 The weapon is actually a hybrid of a mortar and howitzer, being an unconventional design that lacks a direct NATO counterpart.
 It is a rifled, breech-loaded weapon capable of firing HE (high explosive), white phosphorus and smoke rounds, as well as laser-guided munitions like KM-8 Gran.
 It can engage in indirect and direct fire, as well as targeting armoured vehicles; its armour-piercing rounds can penetrate the equivalent of 600–650 mm of steel plate at up to 1 km.

 Operational history

+In May 2014, in the course of the Siege of Sloviansk, during the first stages of the Donbas War, separatist forces used a Nona-S to engage Ukrainian positions surrounding the city.
+The vehicle was destroyed by the besieging Ukrainian Army on 31 May 2014.

-They have been deployed by Russia during the 2022 Russian invasion of Ukraine.
+The Nona was also deployed by Russia during the 2022 Russian invasion of Ukraine.
 In July 2022, video on social media purportedly shows Ukrainian forces using M777 to destroy a towed 2B16 Nona-K in Hoptivka on the border with Russia.
 In August 2022, Ukraine's armed forces claimed to use four captured Russian 2S9 against Russian forces.
 In November 2022, a 2S23-SVK Nona was photographed in Ukrainian service.
 It was reportedly captured from Russian forces and took months to refit.

 On 26 March 2024, Ukrainian forces destroyed a Russia 2S9 Nona 120 mm mortar with a GLSDB and left another “burning” in Zaporizhzhia.
 In June 2024 Ukraine used a drone to destroy a 2S9 Nona that had been equipped with turtle tank style add on armour.